The Reluctant Cowgirl

 What the heck?
 I couldn’t figure this one out when we started receiving replies to our wedding invitations, such as this one.
 Apparently, this is farmer talk for, “If the weather is yuck and we can’t be in the fields planting, we will be sure to be at your wedding.”
 Hmmm?!
 And the horrible tragedy of my life is that I have replied this way sometimes, per my Country Boy’s instructions!
 Oh, well…country living.

-Everyone gives direction by referencing old businessestractor signs you live in the country
+Everyone gives direction by referencing old businesses

 Now, I don’t mean like the business just closed.
 I’m talking about businesses that have been gone years.
 And yet I , newly arrived in town, was supposed to know where the place was.